-Police: Wisconsin grocery distribution center locked down
+Official: Wisconsin food warehouse worker kills 2 co-workers

 OCONOMOWOC, Wis.
-(AP) — A supermarket distribution center in Wisconsin was locked down in Wednesday while law enforcement officers dealt with a tactical situation, authorities said.
+(AP) — A worker at a supermarket distribution center near Milwaukee shot and killed two co-workers on Wednesday, a union official said.

+The shootings happened overnight in different locations inside the Roundy’s distribution center in Oconomowoc, about 30 miles (48 kilometers) west of Milwaukee, said Thomas Bennett, secretary-treasurer of General Teamsters Local Union No. 200 said Wednesday.

-Few details were released by authorities about what was happening at the Roundy’s distribution center in Oconomowoc, about 30 miles (48 kilometers) west of Milwaukee.
-Police asked motorists to avoid the area near Highway 67 south of Interstate 94.
+Authorities have released few details about the attack, including the names of the shooter and victims.
+The facility was locked down temporarily, and police asked motorists to avoid the area near Highway 67 south of Interstate 94.

-Roads were closed in the area.
 Officers from several area agencies were on the scene.

 The Roundy’s complex employs close to 1,000 people, according to the Journal Sentinel.
 Roundy’s is a subsidiary of Cincinnati-based Kroger that operates Pick ’n Save and Metro Market stores in Wisconsin and Mariano’s grocery stores in northern Illinois.